gurghet/social-engineering-game/README.md

 ## Note

 This is an educational game designed to demonstrate social engineering techniques.
 Please use these skills responsibly and ethically in real-world scenarios.

+## Testing e2e locally

+Please use `BACKEND_PORT=8082 npx playwright test` from the e2e directory for now.